yuvakiran1808/yuvakiran1808/README.md

 # 👋 Hi, I'm Yuva Sai Kiran

-A passionate Full Stack Developer, GATE Aspirant, and Tech Content Creator from India 🇮🇳
+A passionate Software Engineer, GATE Aspirant, and Tech Content Creator from India 🇮🇳
 I love solving real-world problems with code and building products that impact lives.

 ---